standardebooks/web/README.md

 # Install dependencies using Composer.
 cd /standardebooks.org/web/
 composer install

+# Install the SE toolset as a library in `.venv` so we can use it in some scripts.
+python3 -m venv .venv
+source .venv/bin/activate
+pip3 install standardebooks
+deactivate

 # Add standardebooks.test to your hosts file.
 echo -e "127.0.0.1\tstandardebooks.test" | sudo tee -a /etc/hosts